Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 Can I use store-bought mixers?

-Yes!
+Yes.
 Pre-made lemonade, fruit punch, and cocktail mixers work great.
 Nobody expects you to squeeze 50 lemons.
-Use shortcuts where they make sense.
 Fresh garnishes make store-bought mixers look fancy.

 What if someone doesn’t like their character?

 Let people switch before the party starts.
-Read character descriptions and match them to your friends’ personalities.
-The loud friend gets the dramatic character.
-The quiet friend gets a mysterious role.
+Match characters to personalities — the loud friend gets the dramatic role, the quiet one gets something mysterious.
 Good casting makes everything more fun.

 How long does a murder mystery party last?

 Most games run two to three hours.
-This gives people time to mingle, complete their objectives, and reveal the answer.
-You can make it shorter or longer depending on your group.
+Enough time to mingle, complete objectives, and reveal the answer.
+You can pace it shorter or longer depending on your group.

 Do I need real actors to play characters?

-No way.
-Regular people make the best mystery guests.
-Nobody needs acting experience.
-Just reading the character sheet and having fun is enough.
-Some people get really into it, others stay subtle.
-Both approaches work fine.
+No. Regular people make the best mystery guests.
+Nobody needs acting experience — just read the character sheet and have fun.
+Some people go all in, others stay subtle.
+Both work fine.

 Want to see how it works?
 Check out PartyKook’s collection of mystery games — each one includes detailed character sheets that make playing easy for everyone!